 |Hispanic or Latino||2,714|

-Students from other countries are interested in Health Studies, too.
+Health Studies appeals to people across the globe.
 About 1.6% of those with this major are international students.

 Online General/Allied Health Sciences Programs